DJtheRedstoner/PersonalOpinion/01-msa-migration-bad.md

 Capes have always been a vanity item and with the new EULA, the only capes allowed are official ones.
 Why they will give a cape to every of the millions of accounts that will migrate is beyond me.
-The only good thing with the capes is you can easily check if someone has migrated, however if they bought an account since migration was announced, its already microsoft and they don't have a cape so the oauth approach decribed above is neccesary.
+The only good thing with the capes is you can easily check if someone has migrated, however if they bought an account since migration was announced, its already Microsoft and they don't have a cape so the oauth approach decribed above is neccesary.

-C'mon microsoft, atleast make the capes be different depending what year you purchased the game.
+C'mon Microsoft, atleast make the capes be different depending what year you purchased the game.

 ## Harder for modders and developers